 It doesn’t matter if our rocky satellite is blocking all or some of our nearest star—the sun is still an incredibly bright source of light.
 Don’t risk your eyesight for a quick glimpse or even a once-in-a-lifetime event.
 Thankfully, it’s pretty easy to protect your eyes while watching an eclipse..

 What happens if you look at a solar eclipse

-How is the sun so damaging?
-Well, we see images because photoreceptors, cells also known as rods and cones located at the back of the retina, convert the light into electrical impulses that the brain uses to determine the image we see.
-But when strong light, like the sun's rays, hits our eyes, a series of chemical reactions occur that damage and often destroy these rods and cones.
-When this happens, which is known as solar retinopathy, our eyesight becomes blurry.
-Sometimes, if the damage is too great in one area, our vision can be completely impaired.
+We are able to see thanks to photoreceptors.
+These cells, also known as rods and cones, are located at the backs of our eyes, and convert the light reflected by the world around us into electrical impulses that our brain interprets as the image we see.
+But when strong light, like that from the sun, hits our eyes, a series of chemical reactions occur that damage and often destroy these rods and cones.
+This is known as solar retinopathy, and can make our eyesight blurry.
+Sometimes, if the damage is too great in one area, you can lose sight completely.